webboty/Dexter-Wiki/Dexter-Serial-Peripherals.md

+In most cases, you will control Dexter and other robots, or peripheral including serial devices from [DDE](dde) on a PC.
+That allows you to bring the power of the PC and the DDE IDE to bear on the overall control problem.
+However, in some cases you might want to connect something directly to Dexter and run a job via the [Job Engine, which is DDE running on Dexter](DDE#job-engine-on-dexter) vs DDE running on the PC.

 Serial devices, such as TTL serial adapters, ModBus adapters, or other devices with a serial interface like the OpenMV camera can be connected to Dexter's USB A connector, found just under the CAT5 connector on the MicroZed board.

 To verify the connection, you will need to SSH in or connect via the USB console cable.